 There are different techniques that we can use to handle errors in bash/shell scripting.
 Let us see each of these techniques one by one.

-The easiest way to prevent errors is to first to run your command in the terminal.
-And, if the command in the terminal runs as expected, then you should add it to your script.
-Let’s look at the different ways you can debug and handle errors in Bash.
+The easiest way to prevent errors is first to run your command in the terminal.
+And, if the command in the terminal runs as expected, you should add it to your script.
+Let's look at the different ways you can debug and handle errors in Bash.

 Using the Bash script's exit status

 Suppose you run the following commands in the terminal one by one: